vincemancuso/mwra-import/README.md

 **not** connect to the Brewfather API, modify a Brewfather account, or create reusable profiles in Brewfather.

-The Brewfather download is based on a blank recipe export supplied during development.
-It names the recipe `Dummy MWRA <Month YYYY> Recipe`, leaves `author` blank, leaves `tags` unset, and fills the recipe's source, mash, sparge, and total water blocks with the selected MWRA profile.

-The BeerXML download is generated from that same in-memory temporary recipe, uses an empty `BREWER`, and includes a standard BeerXML `WATERS/WATER` block.
-It follows the BeerXML 1.0 required recipe record sets and data types.

-Both export buttons include an in-app explanation of the temporary-recipe workaround and its limitations.

-The interface uses an original hop-and-water emblem and a cranberry, cream, and olive palette inspired by the Boston Wort Processors' public club banner.
-It does not reproduce the club's official logo.
+The Brewfather download is  a blank recipe export with dummy data, that can then be altered by the author to the recipe they are planning to brew.
+The BeerXML follows the same process, but based on the BeerXML 1.0 standards.

 ## Conversion rules